Hebrews 8 Lesson

 A Better Covenant Enacted On Better Promises

-THE “MAIN POINT” OF HEBREWS
+THE MAIN POINT OF HEBREWS

-- “Now the main point in what has been said is this: we have such a high priest, who has taken His seat at the right hand of the throne of the Majesty in the heavens, a minister in the sanctuary and in the true tabernacle, which the Lord pitched, not man.” – Hebrews 8:1.
+• “Now the main point in what has been said is this: we have such a high priest, who has taken His seat at the right hand of the throne of the Majesty in the heavens, a minister in the sanctuary and in the true tabernacle, which the Lord pitched, not man.” – Hebrews 8:1.

-- “Behold, days are coming,” declares the LORD, “when I will make a new covenant with the house of Israel and with the house of Judah, not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a husband to them,” declares the LORD.
+• “Behold, days are coming,” declares the LORD, “when I will make a new covenant with the house of Israel and with the house of Judah, not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a husband to them,” declares the LORD.
 “But this is the covenant which I will make with the house of Israel after those days,” declares the LORD, “I will put My law within them and on their heart I will write it; and I will be their God, and they shall be My people.
 They will not teach again, each man his neighbor and each man his brother, saying, ‘Know the LORD,’ for they will all know Me, from the least of them to the greatest of them,” declares the LORD, “for I will forgive their iniquity, and their sin I will remember no more.” – Jeremiah 31:31-34.

-CONSISTENCY BETWEEN THE OLD AND NEW TESTAMENT
+CONSISTENCY BETWEEN THE OLD AND NEW TESTAMENTS

 Isn’t that interesting?

-Considering the fact that the book of Jeremiah was written approximately six hundred years before the book of Hebrews, which is amazing!
-What Jeremiah prophesized about in 600 B.C., the Hebrew writer saw fulfilled in Jesus some six hundred years later!
+Considering the fact that the Book of Jeremiah was written approximately six hundred years before the Book of Hebrews, it is not just interesting, it is amazing!

-- “For My thoughts are not your thoughts, neither are your ways, My ways,” declares the Lord.
+• “For My thoughts are not your thoughts, neither are your ways, My ways,” declares the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.” – Isaiah 55:8-9.

 CONCLUSION

-Jesus is the mediator of the “better covenant” that was prophesied about in the Old Testament.
-It is a better covenant enacted on better promises (Hebrews 8:6).
+Jesus is the mediator of the “better covenant” that the prophets spoke about in the Old Testament.

 1) What did today’s Bible study make you think and feel?